OUDSL/OUCreate_and_Omeka/index.md

 ## Navigating Omeka
 ### Plugins

  * Plugins are the building blocks to customize your website.
 When you download Omeka, you automatically get the most utilized plugins, but you must still install to get them running on your site.
-For these plugins, simply click **install**.
+For these plugins, simply click **Install**.
 You will be given options to personalize the plugin, or you may keep the default settings.

  ![plugins](images/ou_create_006.png)